mike8385/quake2-full/readme.txt

   -DoubleTap: Increases weapons firerate
   -Cherry: Explosion whenever you swap weapons.
 4.)
 Change all weapons:
   -For the blaster I made it the raygun from COD zombies.
 All the other guns were essentially the same since they function the same way as in call of duty.
+I also removed the BFG from the gun pool.
 5.)
 Gun Upgrades:
   -DoubleTap increases fire rate, changing how fast and damaging each weapon does.